gentics/mesh-ui/README.md

 An angular module declaration should not be mixed in with a controller or directive (etc.) definition.

-In development, the dependency graph is manages by the gulp plugin [gulp-angular-filesort](https://github.com/klei/gulp-angular-filesort).
+In development, the dependency graph is managed by the gulp plugin [gulp-angular-filesort](https://github.com/klei/gulp-angular-filesort).
 This will ensure the .js files are ordered correctly in the index.html file so as to prevent "module undefined" errors.

 In production, all JavaScript will be concatenated into a single file anyway so order of loading will not be an issue.